Overview of Principles Reducing Damages

 Indeed, many authorities recognise that failed mitigation efforts may not be to the detriment of the claimant.
 ‘If the claimant has taken reasonable measures to mitigate the consequences of the breach, the result of the but-for vs. the actual comparison damages calculation must incorporate the benefits and costs of mitigation.’
 In addition, the respondent bears the burden of proving that the claimant did not mitigate its losses.

-While this solution will resolve concerns regarding a double recovery in most instances, tribunals should still be wary of potential unfairness.
-For instance, consider the following hypothetical case: two companies of different nationalities that are joint venture partners under a single petroleum concession bring separate claims for expropriation under different investment treaties against the same sovereign.
+Although this solution will resolve concerns regarding a double recovery in most instances, tribunals should still be wary of potential unfairness.
+For instance, consider a hypothetical case.
+Two companies of different nationalities that are joint venture partners under a single petroleum concession bring separate claims for expropriation under different investment treaties against the same sovereign.
 The sovereign asserts the same environmental counterclaim as an offset in both arbitrations.
-In this hypothetical case, there is both a risk of double recovery and a risk that the respondent obtains an improper second ‘bite at the apple’ (or cherry, depending on which continent you reside).
+In this hypothetical case, there is both a risk of double recovery and a risk that the respondent obtains an improper second ‘bite at the apple’ (or cherry, depending on the continent in which you reside).
 If the first tribunal determines that the amount of environmental damage is US$100 and the second determines that it is US$75, the first tribunal would offset its award for expropriation by US$100 and the second tribunal, taking into account the offset in the first proceeding, would offset its award by zero.
 But if the first tribunal determines that the amount of environmental damage is US$75 and the second determines that it is US$100, then the second tribunal might offset its award by US$25 (after taking into account the offset in the first award).
 In both situations, the sovereign state obtains the benefit of the larger assessment of environmental damage.

 Sensitivities in DCF as a damages-reduction strategy